jcponce/complex/function-plotter/README.md

 The rendered image is created by evaluating the user-supplied function and then using the results of that function to look up a color in an image which is infinitely tiled over the [Complex Plane](http://mathworld.wolfram.com/ComplexPlane.html).
 By changing the expression in the input field, you can visualize how various functions distort the plane.

-## Available Functions and Variables
+## Available Variables
-I added extra complex functions to explore.

 * Basic arithmetic operators -- "+ - * /" for combining various complex numbers
-* Functions -- "sin, cos, tan, sinh, cosh, tanh, abs, conj, re, im, log, ^" for computing sine, cosine, tangent, hyperbolic trigonometric functions, the conjugate, real and imaginary components, along with complex power and logarithms
 * Constants -- "<a,b>" for defining a complex number (a,b) from two real-values.
 * Pre-Defined Constants -- "pi, e, a, b" for using common constants.
 The constants "a" and "b" will take on the value of the real and complex part of the point in the complex plane.
 * "Animated" Parameter -- "t" can be used in place of a real value to provide some animation to your plot.
 It slowly oscillates between -1 and 1.

+## Available functions

+In this version I added a few extra functions.

+* Trigonometric functions --- "sin, cos, tan, csc, sec, cot".
+* Hyperbolic trigonometric functions --- "sinh, cosh, tanh, csch, sech, coth".
+* The conjugate --- "conj".
+* The absolute value, also known as modulus --- "abs".
+* Complex power --- "^".
+* Complex logarithm --- "log".
+* Real and Imaginary components --- "re, im".

 ## Some examples